Dolphin (emulator): Features

 Features of Dolphin include the ability to start games regardless of region, record tool-assisted speedruns, and the use of cheat codes with Action Replay and Gecko.
 Functions of the original GameCube controllers and Wii Remotes can be mapped to PC controllers.
 The emulator allows for the use of real GameCube controllers through the use of a USB adapter and Wii Remotes through Bluetooth connection.
-Controller expansions are also supported, including the Wii MotionPlus adapter, Wii Nunchuk, Classic controller, Guitar, Drums, and Turntable.
+Controller expansions are also supported, including the Wii MotionPlus adapter, Nunchuk, Classic Controller, Guitar, Drums, and Turntable.

 Two kinds of network play are supported by Dolphin: Emulated local multiplayer and Nintendo Wi-Fi Connection.
 The first only works among Dolphin users.
 It applies to games that by default have no online option.
 The second kind is for online gameplay for WFC supported Wii games with other Dolphin users as well as real Wii users.

 Game progress can be saved on virtual GameCube Memory Cards, emulated Wii flash memory, and save states.
 Dolphin features a Memory Card Manager which allows transfer of save files to and from virtual GameCube memory cards.

 In conjunction with an integrated Game Boy Advance emulator, Dolphin supports linking GameCube and Game Boy Advance titles.

 Independent of Wii controllers

-Dolphin does not require Wii Remote or Nunchuk for all games.
+Dolphin does not require Wii Remotes or Nunchuks for all games.
 For example, New Super Mario Bros.
-Wii requires Wii Remote, or Wii Remote + Nunchuk for the Wii hardware console, but any controller can be used to play the game from Dolphin.
+Wii requires a Wii Remote, or Wii Remote + Nunchuk for the Wii hardware console, but any controller can be used to play the game from Dolphin.

+Virtual Console

+Dolphin is backwards compatible with WiiWare and Virtual Console titles.
+This is include platforms such as the Nintendo Entertainment System, Super Nintendo, Nintendo 64, TurboGrafx-16 (or TurboGrafx-CD), Sega Master System, Sega Genesis, SNK Neo Geo, and the Commodore 64.
+The MSX is exclusive only to the NTSC-J region.
+For the full library of all Virtual Console titles see Lists of Virtual Console games.

 Graphical improvements

-Like many other console emulators on PC, Dolphin supports arbitrary resolutions, whereas the GameCube and Wii only support up to 480p.
+Like many other console emulators on PC, Dolphin supports arbitrary resolutions, whereas the GameCube and Wii only support up to 480p., or 576i with interlaced video, if EU firmware is run.

 Dolphin can load customized texture maps.
 These can also be of higher resolution than the original textures.
 The emulator also has the ability to export a game's textures in order for graphic artists to modify them.

 Dolphin can output stereoscopic 3D graphics on any platform Dolphin runs.
 Special hardware such as Nvidia 3D Vision is also supported.
 The ability to play games in stereoscopic 3D is a feature the original consoles never had, although Nintendo did originally plan to release a stereoscopic 3D add-on screen for the GameCube.

 Additional features to further enhance the graphics quality are also available.
 Dolphin supports spatial anti-aliasing, anisotropic filtering, post-processing pixel shaders, and a widescreen hack for forcing widescreen output on games that do not support it natively.
 Games can also achieve higher-than-intended frames per second.